Oral Health Topics

 Dental Patient Management

 Ask all patients about past history of or exposure to tuberculosis.
 Ask about signs and symptoms of tuberculosis and medical conditions that increase risk for disease when taking the medical history.
-A Respiratory tuberculosis should be suspected in any patient with symptoms including coughing for more than 3 weeks, loss of appetite, unexplained weight loss, night sweats, bloody sputum or hemoptysis, hoarseness, fever, fatigue or chest pains.5 Because a person with latent tuberculosis is not infectious, he or she can be treated in the dental office under standard infection control precautions.8, 9
+A Respiratory tuberculosis should be suspected in any patient with symptoms including coughing for more than 3 weeks, loss of appetite, unexplained weight loss, night sweats, bloody sputum or hemoptysis, hoarseness, fever, fatigue or chest pains.7 Because a person with latent tuberculosis is not infectious, he or she can be treated in the dental office under standard infection control precautions.12, 13

-Any patient with symptoms suggestive of active tuberculosis disease should be removed from the area of other patients or staff, instructed to wear a surgical or procedure mask, assessed for the urgency of their dental care and promptly referred for medical care.5, 7 Standard precautions are insufficient to prevent transmission of the bacterium.
-Elective dental treatment should be deferred until the patient has been declared noninfectious by a physician.5, 7 Urgent dental care for a person with suspected or active tuberculosis should be provided in a facility that has the capacity for airborne infection isolation and has a respiratory protection program in place.
-OSHA describes a standard for respiratory protection, which should be consulted if setting up such a program (CFR 1910.134 Respiratory Protection).10 When treating a patient with active disease, dental health care personnel should use respiratory protection (e.g., fitted, disposable N-95 respirators).
+Any patient with symptoms suggestive of active tuberculosis disease should be removed from the area of other patients or staff, instructed to wear a surgical or procedure mask, assessed for the urgency of their dental care and promptly referred for medical care.7, 11 Standard precautions are insufficient to prevent transmission of the bacterium.
+Elective dental treatment should be deferred until the patient has been declared noninfectious by a physician.7, 11 Urgent dental care for a person with suspected or active tuberculosis should be provided in a facility that has the capacity for airborne infection isolation and has a respiratory protection program in place.
+OSHA describes a standard for respiratory protection, which should be consulted if setting up such a program (CFR 1910.134 Respiratory Protection).14 When treating a patient with active disease, dental health care personnel should use respiratory protection (e.g., fitted, disposable N-95 respirators).
 Standard surgical face masks are not adequate to protect against tuberculosis transmission.

 Dental Healthcare Workers and Skin Testing

-The CDC’s Advisory Committee on Immunization Practices does not recommend routine immunization (Bacille-Calmette-Guérin [BCG]) of U.S. health-care workers against tuberculosis.11 However, the CDC does recommend that all persons in the dental office who have the potential for exposure to M. tuberculosis through air space shared with persons with infectious tuberculosis disease (which essentially means all personnel) receive a two-step baseline tuberculin skin test (TST) at the beginning of employment in low-risk settings, every 12 months in medium-risk settings and every 8–10 weeks in the event of potential ongoing transmission until no further evidence of ongoing transmission is apparent.5, 7 By doing so, TST conversions (from a negative to positive result) following an exposure incident can be distinguished from positive TST results resulting from previous exposures.
-After baseline testing additional TB screening is not necessary in low-risk settings unless an exposure to M. tuberculosis occurs.
+The CDC’s Advisory Committee on Immunization Practices does not recommend routine immunization (Bacille-Calmette-Guérin [BCG]) of U.S. health-care workers against tuberculosis.15 However, the CDC does recommend that all persons in the dental office who have the potential for exposure to M. tuberculosis through air space shared with persons with infectious tuberculosis disease (which essentially means all personnel) be tested for infection, either by whole-blood interferon gamma release assay, or a two-step baseline tuberculin skin test at the beginning of employment, as well having an individual TB risk assessment.
+Serial screening and testing is no longer routinely recommended though can be considered for those working in medium-risk settings and settings with potential for ongoing transmission.
+CDC recommends annual TB education for all health-care workers which is to include information about TB exposure risk.8

-Individuals with a positive TST should consult with their physician to determine whether any treatment is required.
+Individuals with a positive test should consult with their physician to determine whether any treatment is required.

 Dental Office Risk Assessment and Training

-The CDC recommends that dental offices perform an annual risk assessment.5, 7
+The CDC recommends that dental offices perform an annual risk assessment.7, 11

 Risk assessment involves: